BeholdingEye/qnrwp_a/res/README.md

 # Quicknr-Interface

-Javascript and CSS interface widgets for web pages and web apps
+Javascript and CSS interface widgets for web pages and web apps.
 -----------------

 A lighter alternative to Bootstrap, does not depend on jQuery